Order online pickup in store Download Our

 We embrace practices such as recycling, reusing and repurposing resources, and strive to reduce our reliance on virgin raw materials, when possible.
 Additionally, we believe that our output – auto parts placed in the hands of those who repair and optimize the performance of millions of cars – has the potential to influence global environmental processes such as climate change.

 Energy efficiency is a key focus.
-We have continued to make energy-efficient upgrades such as replacing fluorescent lights with LED bulbs across 32 distribution centers – which saved an estimated 2.5 million kWh of energy in 2022.
+We have continued to make energy-efficient upgrades such as replacing traditional lights with LED bulbs across 32 distribution centers – which saved up to 2.5 million kWh of energy in 2023.

 Transportation is essential for delivering vital products quickly.
 To reduce environmental impact, we have deployed routing algorithms to minimize miles driven, outfitted each vehicle with a tablet that enables route optimization, and formalized our engine idling procedure to reduce emissions.